 Financial stability is important for any family, but especially for a military one.
 Military families face different challenges when planning for the future, especially when service members are deployed.
 For this reason, members of the military need to put their finances in order.
 The following tips can help ensure your financial security.

 Financial Planning Tips For Military Families

-- Gather Your Information.
 To ensure everyone is on the same page, take time to list all of your financial obligations, account numbers, contact information and any other information that may be needed in your absence.
 You should also provide notice in writing to all your creditors and other financial institutions that you are being deployed; a copy of this notice should be given to your power of attorney as well.

-When you factor in the possibility of tax-free income and other allowances, deployment may actually be a boost to your family finances.
+When you factor in the possibility of tax-free income and other allowances, deployment can be a boost to your family finances.
 Have a plan in place for this extra income to ensure it is not absorbed into your regular budget.
 You can add it to your emergency fund, pay off consumer debt or invest it in your future.